elroyvaz/Student_Data/README.md

 # Student_Data

 ### Introduction
 Welcome to the Data Analyst Read-Me file!
 This repository contains a project focused on analyzing student data using Excel.
 The project enables users to import a file, visualize data using different charts, compute statistics, and generate a Word document summarizing the results.
+Tools: Microsoft Application, Excel, VBA

 ### Sections: